OpenTranslationBible/open-bible/en-GB/43.John/md/john-03.md

 ## John 3:9

-“How can this be?”
-Nicodemus asked.
+“How is this possible?”
+Nicodemus inquired.

 ## John 3:10